GabeScott/standard-works-vault/General Conference/2006 October - The Plan of Salvation.md

 “What I think all of us need to do is to determine where we stand in every field of mortal endeavor.
 Then, based on the general overall concepts that are clear and plain, we make a determination on how we will live in this field or in that field in order to pass the probationary estate in order to succeed in the test of mortality.
 If we make the right choices, we’ll go on to eternal reward, and if we do not, then we’ll get some lower and lesser place in the kingdoms that are prepared.

-“...
-Everyone in the Church who is on the straight and narrow path, who is striving and struggling and desiring to do what is right, though [he] is far from perfect in this life; if he passes out of this life while he’s on the straight and narrow, he’s going to go on to eternal reward in his Father’s kingdom” (The Probationary Test of Mortality, devotional address, Salt Lake Institute of Religion, Jan.
+“… Everyone in the Church who is on the straight and narrow path, who is striving and struggling and desiring to do what is right, though \[he\] is far from perfect in this life; if he passes out of this life while he’s on the straight and narrow, he’s going to go on to eternal reward in his Father’s kingdom” (*The Probationary Test of Mortality,* devotional address, Salt Lake Institute of Religion, Jan.
 10, 1982, 8–9).

 All of this is made possible by Jesus Christ.
 He is the centerpiece of the eternal plan of the Father, the Savior who was provided as a ransom for mankind.
 God sent His Beloved Son to overcome the Fall of Adam and Eve.
 He came to earth as our Savior and Redeemer.
 He overcame the obstacle of physical death for us by giving up His own life.
 When He died on the cross, His spirit became separated from His body.
 On the third day His spirit and His body were reunited eternally, never to be separated again.